Super easy, quick, overnight no-knead focaccia bread recipe

 kitchen scissors, for cutting and trimming the fresh thyme and rosemary

-Note: this easy Focaccia recipe can be halved however then you will not have enough surface area for art work and you will need to use a small glass lasagna pan or a small square cake pan or a round cake pan.
+Note: this easy Focaccia recipe can be halved however then you will not have enough surface area for art work and you will need to use a small glass lasagna pan or a round cake pan.
 But even when you don’t have time for food art you can still make a delicious rosemary and garlic focaccia bread to be enjoyed on its own and topped with extra herbs and sea salt flakes for flavour and beauty.

 2 1/4 tsp Instant yeast, active dry yeast (or fresh yeast plus extra tsp. honey)